phalcon-orphanage/docs/en/reference/models.rst

     //Set the cache to the models manager Phalcon_Model_Manager::getDefault()->setCache($cache);

-The above example gives you full control over the cache definition and customization.But it could be very verbose for most cases.
+The above example gives you full control over the cache definition and customization.
+But it could be very verbose for most cases.
 If you are using models with Phalcon_Controller_Front_ you could setup the cache configuration as part of the bootstrap configuration:

 .. _Phalcon_Controller_Front: ../api/Phalcon_Controller_Front.html